64 Worked Examples: Fluid Flows

 We have confirmed that the flow velocities are very low, much lower than a Mach number of 0.3, so the initial assumption of incompressible flow was justified.

 A flowing liquid enters a pipe of diameter d_1 with a velocity V_1.
 What will the velocity V_2 of the liquid be at the exit if the diameter of the pipe progressively reduces to d_2 = 0.6d?
-Hint: Assume one-dimensional flow.
+Hint: Assume a one-dimensional ideal flow.

 Conserving mass and using the continuity equation with average flow properties (i.e., one-dimensional flow) gives